How Automotive Window Tint Actually Works On Your Car

 As mentioned earlier, one of the greatest reasons why drivers tint their windows is to protect themselves from harmful UV rays — but how does tints block both heat and UV rays?

-Depending on the tint percentage of your chosen film, it changes the characteristics and the amount of light that penetrates your windows.
+Depending on the tint percentage of your auto tint, it changes the characteristics and the amount of light that penetrates your windows.
 Normal window glass that is yet to be tinted transmits 90% of visible light while absorbing and reflecting 5%.
 It’s created for the purpose of UV blocking as well as obstructing infrared light that causes a vehicle to heat up.

-Experts use the Visible Light Transmittance rating or VLT to measure the variety of films available in the market.
+Experts use the Visible Light Transmittance rating (VLT) or tint percentages to measure the variety of automotive films available in the market.
 The lower the percentage is, the less visible light will radiate through the glass.

 Common Types of Auto Window Tinting

-The great thing about automotive window tints is the wide variety of options it offers car owners.
-The film you’ll be using to tint your vehicle will depend on what you need and the climate of your area.
-But regardless of what you choose, all films are created to provide minimum defense against the sun.
+The great thing about auto tints is the wide variety of options it offers car owners.
+The automotive film you’ll be using to tint your vehicle will depend on what you need and the climate of your area.
+But regardless of what you choose, all auto tints are created to provide minimum defense against the sun.

 To get you started, we’ve listed down six most common films and their benefits!